Protecting Your Privacy with Encryption

 ProtonMail is a free and secure email service that provides arguably better security than GPG encrypted email sent via (say) Gmail as it not only encrypts but the service does not harvest/index/resell metadata, such as who is emailing whom and when.
 For the best results, both sides must be using ProtonMail.

-Using Tor or a paid VPN (such as PIA and there are others; be sure to choose an exit node that is not in the U.S.) is the best route, but the two simple and free services below will have little impact on your browsing experience and can go a long way to minimizing the data others collect about you:
+Using Tor, the CivicActions VPN (for CivicActions business) or a paid VPN (such as PIA and there are others; be sure to choose an exit node that is not in the U.S.) is the best route, but the two simple and free services below will have little impact on your browsing experience and can go a long way to minimizing the data others collect about you:

 - Privacy Badger to disable most ads and cookie collectors